The three women arrested at the rehabilitation clinic in Hialeah have been identified and appeared in court

 Insurance fraud is a persistent problem in Florida, a state that ranks third nationally in incidents of accidents and fraudulent claims, according to the Insurance Information Institute.

-Friedlander also noted that approximately 1,100 staged accidents occur in the state each year, which drives up insurance premium costs for consumers.
+Friedlander also detailed that the state experiences approximately 1,100 staged accidents each year, which drives up insurance premium costs for consumers.

-In response, the Miami-Dade Police Department has implemented a pilot program to combat scams related to staged accidents.
+In response, the Miami-Dade Police Department has launched a pilot program to combat scams related to staged accidents.

-This program, launched in March, aims to identify and arrest individuals and organizations that cause fictitious accidents or falsify medical treatments.
+This program, launched in March, aims to identify and arrest individuals and organizations that cause fake accidents or falsify medical treatments.

-The three women, along with Reyes and Peniche Lugo, face multiple charges, including insurance fraud and organized crime.
+The three women, along with Reyes and Peniche Lugo, are facing multiple charges, including insurance fraud and organized crime.

 The authorities emphasized that these operations aim not only to dismantle fraud networks but also to send a clear message about the legal consequences of such activities.